Electron crystallography

-Electron crystallography is a method to determine the arrangement of atoms in solids using a transmission electron microscope (TEM).
+Electron crystallography is a subset of methods in electron diffraction focusing upon detailed determination of the positions of atoms in solids using a transmission electron microscope (TEM).
 It can involve the use of high-resolution transmission electron microscopy images, electron diffraction patterns including convergent-beam electron diffraction or combinations of these.
 It has been successful in determining some bulk structures, and also surface structures.
 Two related methods are low-energy electron diffraction which has solved the structure of many surfaces, and reflection high-energy electron diffraction which is used to monitor surfaces often during growth.

+The technique date back to soon after the discovery of electron diffraction in 1927-28, and was used in many early works.
+However, for many years quantitative electron crystallography was not used, instead the diffraction information was combined qualitatively with imaging results.
+A number of advances from the 1950s in particular laid the foundation for more quantitative work, ranging from accurate methods to perform forward calculations to methods to invert to maps of the atomic structure.
+With the improvement of the imaging capabilities of electron microscopes crystallographic data is now commonly obtained by combining images with electron diffraction information, or in some cases by collecting three dimensional electron diffraction data by a number of different approaches.